 Directions

-- At the 15 minute mark, shape dough on parchment paper (use additional flour and your hands to make a round loaf that is no longer sticky; keep rubbing your hands over the top towards the bottom, until you get desired texture).
-Sprinkle with flour and cut top with sourdough razor from the top to bottom of loaf (allows bread to expand).
-[Any additional cuts (known as “scoring”) are just for show!]
+4. At the 15 minute mark, shape dough on parchment paper (use additional flour and your hands to make a round loaf that is no longer sticky; keep rubbing your hands over the top towards the bottom, until you get desired texture).
+Sprinkle with flour and cut sourdough with razor from the top to the bottom of the loaf (allows bread to expand).
+[Any additional cuts (known as “scoring”) are just for show!
+The one large cut can be done on the side, if you want more room for pretty designs.]

-- Place dough and parchment paper into hot dutch oven.
+5. Place dough with parchment paper into hot dutch oven.
 Bake for 30 minutes with the lid on.

 Tip #1: Uncut bread freezes amazingly well!
 I always thaw covered on the counter the night before I want to eat it again.